-- · Neurophysiological analysis of information-processing mechanisms in cortical somatosensory system - Analysis of receptor mechanisms through mechanical stress in the periodontal tissues and its control - by gene transfer Analysis of differentiation and regeneration inducing signal reception and its transmission mechanism in neurons and osteoblasts
+- Neurophysiological analysis of information-processing mechanisms in cortical somatosensory system Analysis of receptor mechanisms through mechanical stress in the periodontal tissues and its control - Analysis of differentiation and regeneration inducing signal reception and its transmission mechanism

-Dental Pharmacology Professor
+Dental Pharmacology Professor | Minoru Wakamori

-Minoru Wakamori

 The major goal of our research programs is to elucidate the operating principles of the body to keep homeostasis on the molecular level by utilizing electrophysiological and molecular biology techniques.
-Specifically, we are interested in mechanisms to regulate intracellular Ca2+ concentration, and transduction mechanisms of oral sensations.
+Specifically, we are interested in "mechanisms to regulate intracellular Ca2+ concentration", "transduction mechanisms of oral sensations", and "regenerative medicine".